craigh92/ros2_user_auth/README.md

         )
 ```

-The filter parameter is ab object that implemements the abstract base class `Filter` from the `interceptor` package
+The filter parameter is any object that implemements the abstract base class `Filter` from the `interceptor` package

 ```python
 class Filter(ABC, Generic[InterceptorSrvRequest, TargetSrvRequest, InterceptorSrvResponse, TargetSrvResponse]):